gillyinthemist/crud-app/README.md

 - Global state management
 - Remove extras search by relevance
 - Styling (would be easier with a defined + approved design)
-- Edit functionality on front end
 - Filter buttons functionality
+- Tabular data editing (Spreadsheet-like)